ealashwali/ealashwali.github.io/_pages/publications.md

 Journal
 ======
 * E. Alashwali, "Incorporating Hacking Projects in Computer and Information Security Education: an Empirical Study," Int.
-J. Electronic Security and Digital Forensics, 2014, Vol. 6, No. 3, pp.185-203. <a href="IJESDF_infosec_education.pdf">PDF (pre-print) </a>
+J. Electronic Security and Digital Forensics, 2014, Vol. 6, No. 3, pp. 185-203. <a href="IJESDF_infosec_education.pdf">PDF (pre-print) </a>

 Miscellaneous
 ======